TiredSnorlax/simple-file-storage/NOTES.md

 ## Models

 1. Document -> Is the reference point to access files and folders
+   - Can be public or private.
+Public means everyone can view, but they cannot edit.
 2. Files -> Current supported types: Images, Videos, PDFs
 3. Folders -> Has a child array that contains Document objects